wwsalmon/portfolio/_posts/2020-09-27-how-excel-calculates-trendlines-and-how-you-can-too-an-introduction-to-gradient-descent-the-most-important-machine-learning-algorithm.md

 \}$$

-It might look a little confusing, but all we're doing here is what we said earlier: nudging b an amount proportional to the steepness, or gradient, of the graph of the cost function at that point. $\alpha$, or alpha, is called the "learning rate" — it's a multiplier on how much you slide down the hill, something like the strength of gravity or the slipperiness of the hill.
+It might look a little confusing, but all we're doing here is what we said earlier: nudging b an amount proportional to the steepness, or gradient, of the graph of the cost function at that point. $$\alpha$$, or alpha, is called the "learning rate" — it's a multiplier on how much you slide down the hill, something like the strength of gravity or the slipperiness of the hill.
 If alpha is big, you'll slide down the hill quickly.
 If it's small, you'll slide down it bit by bit.
 As you slide towards the bottom of the valley, the gradient will flatten out and steps will become smaller.
 The value that you're optimizing will then converge to the value that results in the lowest error — the best fit b for your data, in this case.

 With a learning rate of 0.5, we roughly converge to a b value around 99 in less than ten steps:

 ![]({{ site.baseurl }}/img/blog/2020-09/Untitled%209.png)

 We've only found the optimal value for b, however.
 Our MSE is still above 800, more than double that of our initial best-guess line, 2x + 50.
-We could now set b to be 103 and optimize for m, but that wouldn't get us the best answer either.
+We could now set b to be 99 and optimize for m, but that wouldn't get us the best answer either.
 To get the actual line of best fit, we have to optimize for both m and b at the same time.

 To do this, we can plot J against both m and b using a contour map:

 ![]({{ site.baseurl }}/img/blog/2020-09/Untitled%2010.png)

 ![]({{ site.baseurl }}/img/blog/2020-09/Untitled%2011.png)

+You may have seen contour maps of a mountain or particular region before.
+Such a map shows the land elevation at a given point.
+The contour map above does a very similar thing: it shows the mean squared error for every pair of $$m$$ and $$b$$ values.
+By finding the $$m$$ and $$b$$ values that give us the lowest possible mean squared error, then, we'll have found our line of best fit.

 The intuition here — and the math — is the same as before: we find the slope (gradient) at a given point, and roll down the hill (change our parameters) an amount proportional to how steep the slope is.
 When we calculate the gradient at a certain point, we no longer have just one value, but two values, corresponding to how the cost function changes when you nudge either m or b.